National Basketball Federation of the Republic of Kazakhstan

 The National Basketball Federation of the Republic of Kazakhstan is the governing body of the sport of basketball in Kazakhstan.
 It organises the Kazakhstan Basketball Championship and the Kazakhstan Basketball Cup.

-Since February 2017, Dimash Dossanov serves as president of the organization.
-Abay Alpamysov previously served as president of the organization.
+As of April 2025, Abay Alpamysov is the president of the organization.
+In February 2017, Dimash Dossanov was elected as president of the organization.
+Alpamysov previously served as president before him.